-Students selecting WBL-111 will be required to complete 15 SHC for Additional Other Required Hours for a total of 61 SHC to earn the Associate in Arts degree since WBL-111 is not a transfer course.
-Total semester hour credits to complete degree: 60-61 This entry was posted in Arts and Sciences , Associate in Arts (10100) and tagged Degree , Transfer Degree .
-Bookmark the permalink .
+WBL-111 does not count toward graduation or in the 60 hour minimum for this degree since it is not a transfer course.
+Students selecting WBL-111 will be required to complete 15 SHC for Additional Other Required Hours for a minimum of 61 SHC to earn the Associate in Arts degree.

-https://legacy.rccc.edu/catalog-2018-2019/2018/04/26/ccpp-college-transfer-pathway-to-associate-in-arts-p1012c/
+This entry was posted in Arts and Sciences, Associate in Arts (10100) and tagged Degree, Transfer Degree.
+Bookmark the permalink.

+https://legacy.rccc.edu/catalog-2019-2020/2019/01/29/ccpp-college-transfer-pathway-to-associate-in-arts-p1012c/